 I want to thank Noah for taking the time to provide so many insightful answers to anybody who has ever wanted to get a book published.
 Throughout this entire 2.5-year process, Noah has always been extremely helpful.
 Most of all, he has always made me feel welcome.

 Penguin Random House is the largest publisher in the world.
-The Portfolio imprint has produced a number of popular titles from authors such as Seth Godin, Arthur C. Brooks, Emily Chang, John Doer, Michael Dell, Kumiko Love, Cal Newport, Arthur C. Brooks, Ryan Holiday, and many more.
+The Portfolio imprint has produced a number of popular titles and great books from authors such as Seth Godin, Arthur C. Brooks, Emily Chang, John Doer, Michael Dell, Kumiko Love, Cal Newport, Arthur C. Brooks, Ryan Holiday, and many more.